FEAR OF REJECTION

 - Compliment her or him on something.

 If your anxiety level is not too high, you could ask a follow-up question.
 But, the question should not attack the validity of the stranger’s action.
 It should be simple and direct.
 And you must listen to the exact words used.
-When someone is inclined to interpret things in a negative light, there is an inclination to hear what you think and not what you heard.
-You can rephrase the question in the way you thought they said and see if what you heard was the same as what was said.
-But, this is a big risk.
-By asking them to rephrase you run the risk of being viewed as argumentative, clingy, or having a negative personality.
+It is a universal rule that when a person continuously interprets things in a negative light, there is a higher probability hearing what you think and not what you heard.

 f.
 How to Reduce Your Fears